dreamhead/moco/moco-doc/apis.md

 ### Group

-`group` help you distinguish diffrent record source, which means you can have same configuration in different group.
+`group` help you distinguish different record source, which means you can have same configuration in different group.
 If no `group` is provided, default group will be applied.

 * Java